How a Bill Becomes Law

 - Bills are returned to the House from these two Committees either with or without recommendations for specific changes.
 After the Bills have been reported to the House they are then considered by the Committee of the Whole House on Bills and debated in detail for a maximum of 20 hours.
 Members may speak more than once during this debate and the amendments made in the Committees can be either approved or rejected at this time.
 The Committee of the Whole House then reports to the House and the Bill is placed on the Order Paper for third reading.

 - Third Reading of the Bill is often a fairly quick approval although it may be debated and may be amended at this stage if proper notice has been given in advance to the Clerk of the House.

-- After approval on third reading, the Bill receives Royal Assent.
+- After approval on third reading, the Bill is engrossed and then receives Royal Assent.
+Engrossing a bill is to put it in the final form by adding any amendments that have been made to it.
 Royal Assent is given by the Lieutenant Governor before the House of Assembly and the Bill is thereafter referred to as an Act.

-Ordinarily an Act takes effect on the date upon which it is assented to.
-However, it is sometimes provided that it shall take effect on a specified date or on a date to be fixed by proclamation by the Lieutenant Governor in Council.
+- An Act takes effect on the date upon which it is assented to, unless it otherwise provides.
+It is sometimes provided that it, or part of it, takes effect on a specified date or on a date to be fixed by proclamation by order of the Lieutenant Governor in Council.